Whistler Film Festival

 Visit Whistler in late fall for Canada’s Coolest Film Fest with live and virtual events to connect audiences, filmmakers and industry.
 Events include film premieres, industry summits, talent programs, celebrations and special guest appearances by actors and directors.
 Round out the festival with skiing, après, fine dining and more in Whistler.

-Enjoy 41 feature films and 45 shorts from 19 different countries, including award-season contenders, new breakthrough Canadian features, heart-stopping extreme adventure films, and previously unseen projects from around the globe.
+Enjoy feature and short film programmes, including Oscar contenders, breakthrough Canadian films, and award-winning stories from around the globe.
 Select films will premiere exclusively in-theatre.
 The in-person festival also features filmmaker après events, conversations with top talent at WFF’s Signature Series, networking opportunities and time to explore.

 Film Highlights